tlevine/www.thomaslevine.com/content/!/socrata-formats/index.md

 ### The attribution field
-Socrata's SODA 1 API, which I've [used before](/!/socrata-summary/#download-dataset-metadata), contains an `attribution` field, which references the URL from which the dataset was taken.
-(I presume that this is entered manually.)
-This would be one way of figuring out the source format, or at least some related information about the source.
+Socrata's SODA 1 API, which I've [used before](/!/socrata-summary/#download-dataset-metadata), contains an `attribution` field, which references the URL from which the dataset was taken.[^attribution] This would be one way of figuring out the source format, or at least some related information about the source.

 ### Externally linked CSVs